Good Times with Mo: History

 In January 2014, Mikey Bustos replaced Gibb, but Bustos himself also ended up leaving a year after; after an off-air disagreement with his co-host Mo Twister.
-The show was temporarily a two-(wo)man army with Mo and Sam for many months (while also having guest co-hosts in Guji Lorenzana & Mara Aquino) before Bustos was officially replaced by Nikko Ramos in late November 2015.
+The show was temporarily a two-person army with Mo and Sam for many months (while also having guest co-hosts in Guji Lorenzana and Mara Aquino) before Bustos was officially replaced by Nikko Ramos in late November 2015.

 In mid-2016, Senator Bam Aquino guested on Good Times with Mo.
 A few weeks later, he officially became a regular guest co-host once every week on the show until March 7, 2017.

-In March 2018, DJ Sam Oh announced that she will be taking an indefinite leave from the show to do the Camino de Santiago.
-After she left in April, the show had numerous people sit-ins as they search for a new co-host in the event that Sam Oh does not return.
+In March 2018, DJ Sam Oh announced that she would be taking an indefinite leave from the show to do the Camino de Santiago.
+After she left in April, the show had numerous people sit-ins as they searched for a new co-host in the event that Sam Oh would not return.
 On August 13, 2018, it was announced that KC Montero would be the new co-host.

 Later towards the end of 2018, Nikko Ramos left the show, unannounced.
-Since then, Hannah Bacani filled-in for his place until in January 2019, when she is now the permanent co-host of the show replacing Ramos.
+Since then, Hannah Bacani filled-in for his place until in January 2019, when she became the permanent co-host of the show replacing Ramos.

 In October 2019, CJ Rivera and Suzy replaced Bacani when the latter moved to a new show "Wake Up Manila" airing from 5:00 to 7:00 a.m., while the former's show (Sunny Side Up) merged with Good Times thus reverting the show to a 3-hour program from a two-hour show which was done during Magic 89.9's reorganization of programming earlier that year.

-Good Times returns on air after few months of hiatus.
-Mo Twister and Sam Oh also returns as hosts of the show.
-It is slated to air again on February 14, 2024 (Valentine's Day).
+Good Times returned on air after few months of hiatus.
+Mo Twister and Sam Oh also returned as hosts of the show.
+It aired again on February 14, 2024 (Valentine's Day).
 Later on March 5, Karylle Tatlonghari officially announced as the third co-host of the show.
-Alex Calleja and Mara Aquino also added in the show while Bam Aquino is on once a week occasionally.
+Alex Calleja and Mara Aquino were added in the show while Senator Bam Aquino is on once a week for an hour, where he discusses relevant political issues.

+Sam Oh announced a hiatus from the show to focus on her Bible study training, with her last day on May 21, 2026.
+She returned to the program on August 10, 2026.